-I hate bananas but something miraculous happen to them when you use them in cakes.
-I don't know if this is just me, but the bananas that I otherwise hate, taste SO good in cakes.
+I hate bananas but something miraculous happens to them when you use them in cakes.
+I don’t know if this is just me, but the bananas that I otherwise hate, taste SO good when incorporated in cakes, and especially in this banana cake with cream cheese frosting recipe.

 If you are that person too, you know what to do with all those bananas in your kitchen.
 Get them out, mash them and make this yummy flavourful banana cake out of them.